Conditional Score-Based Modeling of Effective Langevin Dynamics: Method

 We now keep the coordinate observables and consider finite lags $t>0$.
 Let

 be the finite-lag conditional mean.
 Then (see Appendix~\ref{app:mean_mobility_correction_derivation})

-The second term is the only contribution of the state-dependent mobility correction to the coordinate correlation dynamics.
+Here \(\bm{s}\) is the stationary score defined in \eqref{eq:score_definition_method}.
+The second term in the RHS is the only contribution of the state-dependent mobility correction to the coordinate correlation.
 It vanishes whenever the conditional mean is affine in the initial condition, as occurs, for example, when the joint distribution of $(\bm{x}(t),\bm{x}(0))$ is multivariate Gaussian.
-In fact
+Indeed, if

 then $\nabla\bm{m}_t=\bm{A}(t)$ is independent of $\bm{x}_0$, and therefore